Why Should I Worry About Mold Caused by A Roof Leak?

 Brown, Gray, or Green Ceiling Discoloration

-One of the first signs of mold that you are likely to notice is that your ceiling may no longer look right.
+One of the first signs of mold you will likely notice is that your ceiling may no longer look right.
 You may notice brown, gray, or even green discoloration.
 This is a tried and true sign that mold is growing on your ceiling tiles and that the integrity of your home has been compromised.

 Visible Mold Growth